-A. Questions for Plans:

-- 1. Are we using culturally competent methods to communicate the changes with patients and their physicians? - 2.
-Have we worked with Harbage to connect with medical associations and ethnic serving medical groups to request meetings and offer trainings? - 3.
-Have we addressed the concerns we have heard from physicians during our presentations? - 4.
-Do we have a relationship with the county medical association? - 5.
-Will the county medical association alert us to any consistent concerns about the program by their members?

-B. Questions for the State:

-1. Are representatives doing outreach on the CMC program able to answer specific billing/eligibility/ continuity of care concerns when presenting on CMC?
-Harbage should consider hiring additional outreach coordinators for languages with the highest opt-outs (e.g. Russian, Armenian, Vietnamese).

-Recommendation 8 - Build Strong Program Relationships with Other Key Providers

-- 8.1 Pharmacies are often the first point of contact, and first point of disruption, in the program.
-Build relationships with pharmacy providers who can provide ongoing support and communication to beneficiaries about the program. - 8.2 Educate and partner with other specialty providers, including DME, dentists, optometrists, podiatry, etc. so they will be well-informed about the program and be able to assist beneficiaries to access services.
+7.7 OUTREACH CHECKLIST: These are questions that DHCS can provide plans as best practices be asked to improve outreach: A. Questions for Plans: 1.
+Are we using culturally competent methods to communicate the changes with patients and their physicians?
+2. Have we worked with Harbage to connect with medical associations and ethnic serving medical groups to request meetings and offer trainings?
+3. Have we addressed the concerns we have heard from physicians during our presentations?
+4. Do we have a relationship with the county medical association?
+5. Will the county medical association alert us to any consistent concerns about the program by their members?
+B. Questions for the State: 1.
+Are representatives doing outreach on the CMC program able to answer specific billing/eligibility/ continuity of care concerns when presenting on CMC?
+Harbage should consider hiring additional outreach coordinators for languages with the highest opt-outs A. DHCS appreciates the feedback and will continue to work with the plans on best practices.
+B. DHCS/Harbage outreach staff are already addressing specific billing/eligibility/CoC concerns in our outreach, and connecting beneficiaries and others to resources when required (eg. When a plan or an HCO representative can best answer the question.)
+Harbage is actively recruiting additional language speakers for the outreach team. (e.g. Russian, Armenian, Vietnamese).
+8 Build Strong Program Relationships with Other Key Providers 8.1 Pharmacies are often the first point of contact, and first point of disruption, in the program.
+Build relationships with pharmacy providers who can provide ongoing support and communication to beneficiaries about the program.
+DHCS/Harbage will continue to use this approach as we engage pharmacy providers and their staff.
+8.2 Educate and partner with other specialty providers, including DME, dentists, optometrists, podiatry, etc. so they will be well-informed about the program and be DHCS/Harbage will continue to identify and work with these types of providers and provide them with materials and training as needed.